abnermtj/Cheruton/GodotNotes.md

 NEXT TIME.
 Singleton are classes only instanced once. <br/>

 ## SCENES
-Main scence can be defined in project settings<br/>
-Packed Scenes and have a .tscn filename extension.<br/>
+Main scence can be defined in project settings Packed Scenes<br/> and have a .tscn filename extension.                        <br/>

 Script instancing:
 ```sh